Why kids need daylight to thrive and learn

 species that sleeps at night and remains active during the day, just as humans

-do.
-From the beginning of the study, all rats were kept on strict schedules of
+From the beginning of the study, a group of 24 male rats were kept on strict schedules of

-The rats stayed on these schedules for 4 weeks, at which
+The rats stayed on their schedules for 4 weeks, at which

 point they were introduced to a problem-solving challenge called the Morris